yuptogun/dootong/README.md

 $users = (new User)->get($userArray);
 ```

-ORMs are great but too great sometimes, when all you want to do is entity-level jobs like validating input values, filtering soft-deleted rows and/or casting attribute types.
-In that case, doing it ORM style could be an overkill.
+ORMs are great, but when all you want to do is entity-level jobs like validating input values, filtering soft-deleted rows and/or casting attribute types, doing it with ORMs could be an overkill.

 After all, sooner or later, we all should deal with heavy queries and/or raw data anyway.
 It is the real problem that would cause a headache, which `Dootong` is to resolve.